• #499 Dan Norcross - Maximise Property Income

 Graham Arrowsmith

 Graham founded Finely Fettled ten years ago to help business owners and marketers market to affluent and high-net-worth customers.
-Graham founder of MicroYES, a Partner for MeclabsAI, where he introduces AI Agents that sit on websites, to increase engagement, dwell time, leads and conversions.
+He's the founder of MicroYES, a Partner for MeclabsAI, where he introduces AI Agents that you can talk to, that increase engagement, dwell time, leads and conversions.
+Now, Graham is offering Answer Engine Optimisation that gets you ready to be found by LLM search.

 Kevin Appleby